Quotes from

 In this new and far harsher view, child criminals are virtually

-indistinguishable from adult criminals: they are just as capable of
+indistinguishable from adult criminals: they are just as capable

 forming criminal intent, just as morally responsible,